Vittore Gottardi

-Vittore Gottardi (24 September 1941 – 18 December 2015) was a Swiss football midfielder who played for Switzerland in the 1966 FIFA World Cup.
+Vittore Gottardi (24 September 1941 – 18 December 2015) was a Swiss footballer who played as a winger or forward.
+He represented the Switzerland in the 1966 FIFA World Cup.

 Club career

-He also played for FC Lugano, Bellinzona, Lausanne and Rapid Lugano.
+Gottardi played for FC Lugano, Bellinzona, Lausanne and Rapid Lugano.
 He won the Swiss Cup with Lausanne in 1964 and with Lugano in 1968, but was on the losing side in the 1969 Cup final with Bellinzona.

 International career

-Gottardi made his debut for Switzerland in a July 1966 FIFA World Cup match against Spain and earned a total of 4 caps, scoring no goals.
+Gottardi made his debut for Switzerland in a July 1966 FIFA World Cup match against Spain and earned a total of four caps.
 His final international was a January 1967 friendly match against Mexico.